c-scale-community/workflow-automated-river-forecasts/README.md

-# Automated monthly river forecasts
+# C-SCALE Workflow Solution: Automated monthly river forecasts using Wflow

+C-SCALE workflow solutions are intended to give users a template and reusable components to start building monitoring, modelling and forecasting applications

 Easily deploy a workflow that produces a monthly high resolution, ensemble river discharge forecast for a river basin of interest.